GodXuxilie/PromptAttack/README.md

 ## Contact

-Please drop an e-mail to <xuxilie@comp.nus.edu.sg> if you have any enquiry.
+Please drop an e-mail to <xuxilie@comp.nus.edu.sg> or <luxinyayaya@mail.sdu.edu.cn> if you have any enquiry.